What is Life Transitions Counseling?

 I accept Zelle, Venmo, and secure credit card payments using Ivy Pay.
 Cash and personal checks are accepted for in-person sessions.

-Counseling services are generally eligible for FSA/HSA reimbursement.
-I can provide a superbill for you to submit to your provider.
+Counseling services can be eligible for FSA/HSA reimbursement.
+I can provide a super bill for you to submit.

 Payments are due at the time of each scheduled appointment.